architsharma97/MNIST/README.md

 **Discrete + SF**: Again, uses the reinforce estimator for bernoulli latent variable.

 **Discrete + PD**: Uses the gumbel-softmax approximation for discrete latent variables.
 This also allows the usage of reparametrization trick to make use of PD estimators.
 There are two modes: Soft-sampling and Hard-sampling.
-Hard-Sampling makes use of the Straight through estimator to propagate gradients through the non-differentiable operation of hard sampling.
+Hard-Sampling makes use of the Straight Through (ST) estimator to propagate gradients through the non-differentiable operation of hard sampling.

 ## MNIST Classification using Synthetic Gradients (DNI)
 ```